prolesoft/marxist.space/security.md

     * Recommended addons: [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/), [Privacy Badger](https://addons.mozilla.org/en-US/firefox/addon/privacy-badger17/), [DuckDuckGo](https://addons.mozilla.org/en-US/firefox/addon/duckduckgo-for-firefox/?src=search).
 * [Waterfox](https://www.waterfox.net/) is an independent fork of Firefox.
 * [Brave](https://brave.com/) is Chrome-based, has built-in ad and tracker blocking, and has a Tor mode.
 It also includes its own advertisements and a cryptocurrency, though.

+### Email

+Avoid Google, Microsoft, Yahoo, and other US companies.
+Also try to avoid companies that want your real name.
+[Protonmail](https://protonmail.com/) is in Switzerland and has a free plan.
+[Tutanota](https://tutanota.com/) also has a free plan, and is in Germany.
+See the links at the bottom of the page for more recommendations.

 ### Messaging